bhauman/bhauman.github.com/drafts/immutable-data-service.md

 to alter this data.
 This stored item can now be cached forever as the data at the this url will never change.

-This is an immutable data service in it's most basic form.
-I believe this simple form has value on it's own.
+This is an immutable data service in its most basic form.
+I believe this simple form has value on its own.

 A key advantage of an immutable data service is that **authority is not a necessity** for this service to operate.
 Clients do not have to log in.
 You simply can not overwrite a document that soemone else is relying on.
-Authority may be needed for the tangential concerns of running such a service, but it is simply not necessary for it's function.
+Authority may be needed for the tangential concerns of running such a service, but it is simply not necessary for its function.

 This is a big deal.
 Clients can store data without an authorization